Ashish Bagai: Early years

-2011 World Cup and later years
+2011 World Cup

-Bagai captained the Canadian team during the 2011 Cricket World Cup and made 64* against Kenya off 97 balls as Canada won their first match of the tournament.
+Bagai captained the Canadian team during the 2011 Cricket World Cup and made 64 not out against Kenya off 97 balls as Canada won their first match of the tournament.
 This was the second World Cup win Canada had registered.
-Against New Zealand in the following ODI he scored 84 off 87 balls and he shared a 100+ partnership with Jimmy Hansra, Hansra eventually made 70*.
+Against New Zealand in the following ODI he scored 84 off 87 balls and he shared a 100+ partnership with Jimmy Hansra.
 However Canada lost by 70 runs as New Zealand managed to score 358 in the first innings.